IstvanGercsak/TheMonkees/README.md

 Thanks to the GitHub Pages option everybody can reach my website through the below link: https://istvangercsak.github.io/TheMonkees/

-I prefer this, instead of the Cloud9 because it is up and available 24/7.
+I prefer the GitHub Pages option instead of the Cloud9 because it is up and available 24/7.

 Browsers:
  - Chrome